hcalin/Fillit/README.txt

 					---- FILLIT README FILE ----

 1.)
+The complete task can be found in 'fillit.en.pdf'.

+2.)
 To compile the project type 'make' in the command window.
 The Makefile will create 'fillit' executable.

-2.)
-To run some test type them by hand in an sample file.
-If the name of the txt is 'sample', then type in the command window './fillit sample'

 3.)
+To run some tests type them by hand in an sample file.
+If the name of the text file is 'sample', then type in the command window './fillit sample'

 You have already some examples in the folder.

 -------
 Calin Hrihorciuc.
 42 user account - chrihorc